AutoLogicTechnology/contractor-check-list/README.md

 ## Work In Progress

-THis list is still massively ongoing.
+This list is still massively ongoing.
 There is a lot to be added and a lot to be clarified.
 Any comments, feedback, suggestions, etc, are all welcome.
 Pull requests, provided they're relevant and make sense, are also welcome.

 ## UK Contractors
 This guide/list is mainly aimed at people in the UK.
 It covers registering a UK based limited company and UK based services.